infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 }
 ```

-If you are working in a 'public' project that can be extended, you should follow the above instruction.
-In client projects, these are not that important, as you don't expect anybody to remove your added hooks (in themes or in plugins).
+If you are working on a 'public' project that can be extended, you should follow the above instructions.
+When working on client projects, these are not that important, as you don't expect anybody to remove your added hooks (in themes or in plugins).

 ### Closures

 In JavaScript, a closure can be thought of as a scope.
-When you define a function, it silently inherits the scope it's defined in, which is called its closure, and it retains that no matter where it's used.
-It's possible for multiple functions to share the same closure, and they can have access to multiple closures as long as they are within their accessible scope.
+When you define a function, it silently inherits the scope it is defined in, which is called its closure, and it retains that no matter where it's used.
+It is possible for multiple functions to share the same closure, and they can have access to multiple closures as long as they are within their accessible scope.

-In PHP, a closure is a callable class to which you've bound your parameters manually.
+In PHP, a closure is a callable class to which you have bound your parameters manually.

 It's a slight distinction, but one that bears mentioning.

-A Closure is essentially the same as a Lambda, but unlike a Lambda, it can access variables outside the scope that it was created in.
+A closure is essentially the same as a Lambda, but unlike a Lambda, it can access variables outside the scope that it was created in.

 ```php
 <?php